johanhelsing/bevy_smud/README.md

 sd_circle(p, 50.)
 ```

-Will return the distance from p to the edge of a circle, with negative values being inside the circle.
+Will return the distance from p to the edge of a circle with radius 50, with negative values being inside the circle.

 Other than that, make sure you understand how to combine shapes, use symmetries and change domains.
 For instance, the [bevy](assets/bevy.wgsl) above is built up of circles, ellipses, and a vesica for the beak.